bcrant/briancrantdotcom/content/lyrics/album_two/lunar_lander.md

 She’s got a heart like John Hancock’s signature
 She’s Intergalactic Shampoo and the Human Conditioner

-She's got-a-heart-of-gold – and a smile to melt
+She's got a heart-of-gold and a smile to melt
 She's the only gem you can't find in the asteroid belt

-PRE CHORUS
+BRIDGE
 She's out of this world, I try to keep up
-She calls me buzz lightyear when she wants my love
+She calls me buzz lightyear when she wants my love calls me buzz lightyear when she wants my love

 CHORUS
 I want her heart to fill the whole night's sky